dbojan/tosec-trimmer/README.md

 Installing:
 click on tosec_trimmer.zip
-click on download on the right. unzip somewhere on disk drive.
+click on download on the right. (click on the arrow pointing down) unzip somewhere on disk drive.

 Using: